linkerd/website/linkerd.io/content/2-edge/tasks/federated-services.md

 services which act as a union of multiple services in different clusters with the same name and namespace.
 By sending traffic to the federated service, that traffic will be load balanced among all endpoints of that service in all linked clusters.
-The allows the client to be cluster agnostic, balance traffic across multiple clusters, and be resiliant to the failure of any individual cluster.
+This allows the client to be cluster agnostic, balance traffic across multiple clusters, and be resiliant to the failure of any individual cluster.

 Federated services send traffic directly to the pods of the member services and